Electroetching Instructional Residency Program

 RESIDENCY DURATION / TIME PERIOD

-Sessions of 3 weeks, with option to extend for 1 to 3 more weeks of continued production as a standard Printmaking Residency.
+Sessions of 3 weeks, with option to extend for 1-2 more weeks of continued production as a standard Printmaking Residency.

 Dates are not predetermined but are proposed by the applying artist.